rogerlew/pyvttbl/doc/quick-start.rst

 .. note:: Numpy ndarray objects and their subclasses need to have an equal number of elements at their
           greatest depth.
-If more elements meet the contingency criteria in one cell compared to another the cells are padded with masked values to the dimension with the greatest number of elements
+If more elements meet the contingency criteria in one cell compared to another the cells are padded with masked values to the dimension with the greatest number of elements.

+            for example:

             .. sourcecode:: python

                 [[1, 2],
                  [3, 4, 5]]

+            would become:

             .. sourcecode:: python